nyu-cds/courses/exercises/Shell-6-pipes-filters.md

 the `tail` command.
 Since we don't need the intermediate `sorted_counts.txt` file, use a pipe instead of creating the intermediate file.

-Save both the curl command and the one line command for storing the least common species in a text file called `get_most_common_species.sh`.
+Save both the curl command and the one line command for storing the most common species in a text file called `get_most_common_species.sh`.